dhanish55511/notebook-generator/branch_feature_workflow.md

 12. Delete the feature branch on remote

-  git checkout main   # or master if that’s the default branch git branch -D feature/refine-url-interpreter-handling  # in case not deleted locally git push origin --delete feature/refine-url-interpreter-handling git status
+  git checkout main or master   # or master if that’s the default branch git branch -D feature/refine-url-interpreter-handling  # in case not deleted locally git push origin --delete feature/refine-url-interpreter-handling git status